freedomofpress/securedrop/docs/install.md

 * The email address that will receive alerts from OSSEC
 * The GPG public key and fingerprint for the email address that will receive the alerts
 * An image to replace the SecureDrop logo on the *Source Interface* and *Document Interface*
-    * This will replace the SecureDrop logo on the source interface and the document interface.
+    * This will replace the SecureDrop logo on the Source Interface and the Document Interface.
     * Recommended size: `500px x 450px`
     * Recommended format: PNG
 * The first name a journalist who will be using SecureDrop (you can add more later)